zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/use-extensions/external-database-connection.md

 After [querying the database](/appstore/modules/external-database-connector/#query-database), view the data included in the query in the **Response data** field.

 If you are satisfied with the response, click **Use Response**.
-This will take you to the [Data Structure](#data-structure) tab where you can preview and create an entity from the response.
+This will take you to the [Response Structure](#data-structure) tab where you can preview and create an entity from the response.

 ### Response Structure {#data-structure}

-The **Data Structure** tab displays a preview of an entity that can be created from the response of your query.
+The **Response Structure** tab displays a preview of an entity that can be created from the response of your query.
 You can adjust the name, or move back to a previous step.
 Click **Save Query & Create Entity** to create the entity in your domain model.

 ## Read More